charlescheung22/charlescheung22/README.md

 # Hi there 👋
 Hello.
-I'm Charles, currently @ UofT.

-I know Python & Java.
-Currently learning SQL.
-Looking to get into Unity less for games and more for AR applications later.
+I'm Charles Cheung, 2nd @ UofT in the Computer Science Specialist Program.
+I am fluent in Python and some of its machine learning modules, Java, and some Kotlin.
+I'm looking to get into more machine learning and quantum computing.

 ## Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/-charlescheung)